Anjali2192/scraping_dynamic_websites/README.md

-# Selenium Dynamic Scraping Practice
+ # 🚀 Selenium Dynamic Scraping Practice

 This repository documents my learning journey of scraping dynamic websites using **Selenium in Python**.
-Each script focuses on a specific concept such as login, pagination, and ethical scraping practices.
+Each script focuses on a specific concept such as login, pagination, modals, dropdowns, CAPTCHA awareness and ethical scraping practices.

 ---